pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step7.md

 In the code above, all we’re doing is creating an instance of the container we described earlier, telling it where to find the configuration file, and running it using the `RunAsync()` method.

-To run the microservice, execute the following command from a terminal at the root of the project:
+To run the microservice, we execute the following command from a terminal at the root of the project:

 ```bash
 dotnet build # build